*This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link!*

 For those who don’t know, DNF means Did Not Finish.
 There are many reasons I may DNF a book, but typically it has to do with my connection to the characters, and if I don’t care about them, I will not keep reading.
 Occasionally, I will go back to a book that I DNF because I know I wasn’t reading it at the right time.
 One example is The Hate U Give; I went back to it and loved it.
 All of these books, though, are ones that I will probably not go back to, no matter how much time passes.

-All titles will lead to Goodreads and images to Amazon.
+All titles will lead to Goodreads.

 The Book Thief by Markus Zusak